10 Best Wind for December 2025

 Risk Factors

-• Currency and geopolitical risks in Brazil
+• Political and economic uncertainty in Brazil

 Stock #3: Korea Electric Power Corporation (KEP)